 While every effort has been made to ensure the accuracy of the information in this manual, you may occasionally notice slight differences between screen captures and the actual software.

-2. Setup Instructions
+2 Setup Instructions

 This section summarizes the installation instructions and assumes you are familiar with various concepts such as installing programs.
-For more detailed instructions (including screenshots) read the Installation section of the CSI Reference Manual.

 You will need: